s-gannon/fizzbuzz/README.md

 # FizzBuzz
-The classic children's game of FizzBuzz implemented in Python3
+The classic children's game (and interview question) FizzBuzz

 # How it works